diamondIPP/proteus/README.md

 has since then evolved into an independent package.
 It requires a C++11 compatible compiler and [ROOT 5.34/36][root] or higher.

-An introduction guide and additional information including the coding and contribution guide can be found in the `doc` directory.
-Example configurations are contained in the `test` directory.
+An introduction guide and additional information including the contribution guide can be found in the `doc` directory.
+Example configurations can be found in the `test` directory.

 Building
 --------